serverbrowser-tf/serverbrowser.tf/README.md

 extremely low discoverability.
-Opening up the stock server browser and sorting by players today, you'll find pages and pages of 24/7 2fort, Versus Saxton Hale, 100 player TF2, etc. It would be extremely difficult to spot a vanilla 24 player server that is desparately trying to find new players
+Opening up the stock server browser and sorting by players today, you'll find pages and pages of 24/7 2fort, Versus Saxton Hale, 100 player TF2, etc. It would be extremely difficult to spot a vanilla 24 player server that is desperately trying to find new players

 serverbrowser.tf is my way of contributing back to the community and creating a way to find "vanilla" TF2 servers.
 The site was originally going to only allow